joist-orm/joist-orm/docs/docs/getting-started/tour.md

 Loading any references or collections within the domain model is guaranteed to be N+1 safe, regardless of where the `populate` / `load` calls happen within the code-path (see [Avoiding N+1 Queries](../goals/n-plus-one-queries.md)).

-To find entities, you can use an ergonomic `em.find` API that combines joins and conditions (see [Finding Entities](../features/queries-find.md)):
+To find entities, you can use an ergonomic `em.find` API that combines joins and conditions in a single "join literal" (see [Finding Entities](../features/queries-find.md)):

 ```typescript
 const books = await em.find(